Simple Vegetarian Jollof Rice

 • 4 cloves of garlic

-• 2 tbsp vegetable better than bouillon paste
+• 2 tablespoons vegetable better than bouillon paste

 • 2.5 cups long grain jasmin rice

-• 1/8 tsp baking soda optional but helpful for acidic tomatoes
+• 1/8 teaspoon baking soda only useful for acidic tomatoes

 Spices